pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 > - Run `px demo deploy px-sock-shop` to install Weavework's [Sock Shop](https://microservices-demo.github.io/) demo app.
 > - Run `kubectl get pods -n px-sock-shop` to make sure all pods are ready before proceeding.
 The demo app can take up to 5 minutes to deploy.

-## Service Traffic Flow
+## Service Graph

 To get a high-level overview of the services in your cluster, we'll start with the `px/cluster` script.

 1. Open the [Live UI](http://work.withpixie.ai/) and select `px/cluster` from the `script` drop-down menu at the top.

-> This script shows a graph of the HTTP traffic between the services in your cluster, along with latency, error and throughput rate per service.
+> This script shows a graph of the HTTP traffic between the services in your cluster, along with latency, error, and throughput rate per service.

 ::: div image-xl relative
 <PoiTooltip top={9} left={2}>